LLNL/sundials/doc/shared/nvectors/NVector_MPIManyVector.rst

 The NVECTOR_MPIMANYVECTOR Module
 ================================

-The NVECTOR_MPIMANYVECTOR implementation of the NVECTOR module provided with SUNDIALS is designed to facilitate problems with an inherent data partitioning for the solution vector, and when using distributed-memory parallel architectures.
-As such, the MPIManyVector implementation supports all use cases allowed by the MPI-unaware NVECTOR_MANYVECTOR implementation, as well as partitioning data between nodes in a parallel environment.
+The NVECTOR_MPIMANYVECTOR module is designed to facilitate problems with an inherent data partitioning for the solution vector, and when using distributed-memory parallel architectures.
+As such, this implementation supports all use cases allowed by the MPI-unaware NVECTOR_MANYVECTOR implementation, as well as partitioning data between nodes in a parallel environment.
 These data partitions are entirely user-defined, through construction of distinct NVECTOR modules for each component, that are then combined together to form the NVECTOR_MPIMANYVECTOR.
-We envision three generic use cases for this
+Three potential use cases for this module include:

-implementation:
+A. *Heterogenous computational architectures (single-node or multi-node)*: for data partitioning between different computing resources on a node, architecture-specific subvectors may be created for each partition.

-A. *Heterogenous computational architectures (single-node or multi-node)*: for users who wish to partition data on a node between different computing resources, they may create architecture-specific subvectors for each partition.
-For example, a user could create one MPI-parallel component based on NVECTOR_PARALLEL, another single-node component for GPU accelerators based on NVECTOR_CUDA, and another threaded single-node component based on NVECTOR_OPENMP.
+   For example, a user could create one MPI-parallel component based on :ref:`NVECTOR_PARALLEL <NVectors.NVParallel>`, another GPU-accelerated component based on :ref:`NVECTOR_CUDA <NVectors.CUDA>`.

-B. *Process-based multiphysics decompositions (multi-node)*: for users who wish to combine separate simulations together, e.g., where one subvector resides on one subset of MPI processes, while another subvector resides on a different subset of MPI processes, and where the user has created a MPI *intercommunicator* to connect these distinct process sets together.
+B. *Process-based multiphysics decompositions (multi-node)*: for computations that combine separate MPI-based simulations together, each subvector may reside on a different MPI communicator, and the MPIManyVector combines these via an MPI *intercommunicator* that connects these distinct simulations together.

-C. *Structure of arrays (SOA) data layouts (single-node or multi-node)*: for users who wish to create separate subvectors for each solution component, e.g., in a Navier-Stokes simulation they could have separate subvectors for density, velocities and pressure, which are combined together into a single NVECTOR_MPIMANYVECTOR for the overall "solution".
+C. *Structure of arrays (SOA) data layouts (single-node or multi-node)*: for problems that require separate subvectors for each solution component.
+For example, in an incompressible Navier-Stokes simulation, separate subvectors may be used for velocities and pressure, which are combined together into a single MPIManyVector for the overall "solution".

-We note that the above use cases are not mutually exclusive, and the NVECTOR_MPIMANYVECTOR implementation should support arbitrary combinations of these cases.
+The above use cases are neither exhaustive nor mutually exclusive, and the NVECTOR_MANYVECTOR implementation should support arbitrary combinations of these cases.

-The NVECTOR_MPIMANYVECTOR implementation is designed to work with any NVECTOR subvectors that implement the minimum *required* set of operations, however significant performance benefits may be obtained when subvectors additionally implement the optional local reduction operations listed in the section :numref:`NVectors.Ops.Local`.
+The NVECTOR_MPIMANYVECTOR implementation is designed to work with any NVECTOR subvectors that implement the minimum "standard" set of operations in :numref:`NVectors.Ops.Standard`, however significant performance benefits may be obtained when subvectors additionally implement the optional local reduction operations listed in :numref:`NVectors.Ops.Local`.

 Additionally, NVECTOR_MPIMANYVECTOR sets no limit on the number of subvectors that may be attached (aside from the limitations of using